Employer of Choice: Commitment

 Related Employee Surveys

 Employee Engagement Survey – Commitment is a primary topic of NBRI’s employee engagement survey.

 View all Employee Surveys by NBRI.

 Employee survey research shows that committed employees are more likely to give your customers better service, they are willing to take the time to solve difficult problems, their work is of higher quality, and they are more likely to stay with the organization.

 Qualities of Commitment

 Committed employees tend to have personal values that are similar to those of the company.
 They are proud to be a part of their company, care about the fate of the company, and recommend the company as a great place to work.

 Distinguish “Commitment” from “Turnover”

 Some managers believe that committed employees are those who remain employed with their organization.
 This is not necessarily so.
-While it is true that committed employees are more likely to stay with an organization, factors in the workplace, management styles, or changes in the organization can drive out committed employees – leaving behind those who either cannot leave (e.g., for some personal reason) or who simply don’t care.
-This can be devastating to the future prospects of a company.
+While it is true that committed employees are more likely to stay with the organization, factors in the workplace, management styles, or changes in the organization can drive out committed employees – leaving behind those who either cannot leave (e.g., for some personal reason) or who simply don’t care.
+This can be devastating to the future prospects of the company.